 - Texas Instruments TI-30 series

-[*These calculators are thought especially appropriate for students with dyslexia.]
+[*These calculators are thought particularly appropriate for students with dyslexia.]

 Students should be aware that the University will not enter into any discussion about the suitability (or otherwise) of calculators not on this list.

 Calculators will be checked at the beginning of the examination and any unauthorised models will be confiscated by an invigilator.
 You will not be offered a replacement calculator so please check the list carefully.